Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Browns stats and trends

-- In Cleveland's 15 games this year, it has seven wins against the spread.
+- Cleveland has seven wins against the spread in 15 games this year.

-- This season, the Browns have just one against the spread win in six games as a favorite of 3 points or more.
+- The Browns have been favored by 3.5 points or more four times this season and covered the spread in one of them.

-- Cleveland has hit the over in 46.7% of its opportunities this year (seven times over 15 games with a set point total).
+- Cleveland's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).

-- Cleveland is 3-2 against the spread and 3-2 overall this season when the team records more than 24.7 points.
+- Cleveland is 3-2 against the spread and 3-2 overall this season when the team puts up more than 24.7 points.

-- When Cleveland churns out more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.
+- In games that Cleveland amasses more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.

-- This year, the Browns have turned the ball over 18 times, one more than the Steelers' takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.